-1. Cooperators participating in the Cover Crop practice will be eligible for 75% of the component cost of the test through SHAC and an incentive payment of \$30/acre/year for a 1 or 2 species cover crop mix or \$40/acre/year for 3 or more species cover crop mix with a lifetime maximum total payment of \$20,000 per operator.
+1. Cooperators participating in the Cover Crop practice will be eligible for 75% of the component cost of the test through SHAC and an incentive payment of \$30/acre/year for a 1 or 2 species cover crop mix or \$40/acre/year for 3 or more species cover crop mix with an annual maximum total payment of \$5,000 per operator.
 Utilize Practice Limits Detail report in MoSWIMS to ensure compliance with applicable maximums.

-- 1. Farm name polygon indicating farm perimeter, practice polygons, lines, and/or points for the practice must be drawn on the map.
-All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 2.
+- 1. Any acres in a field not planted in cover crops should not be included on map or contract.
+Examples of excluded features could be waterways, fencerows, tree lines, buildings or roads. - 2.
+Farm name polygon indicating farm perimeter, practice polygons, lines, and/or points for the practice must be drawn on the map.
+All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 3.
 A map and associated report from the Mapping Tool showing the completed practice must be attached as the document type of "MAP" in MoSWIMS prior to contract payment submission. - a.
 Before creating the Mapping Tool report, the transparency of any shaded polygons should be adjusted, if necessary, to adequately view the land cover beneath them. - b.
 All planned features associated with the contract payment should be changed to "installed" prior to creating the Mapping Tool report. - c.
 If multiples of the same practice are shown on the map, clearly identify which practice is associated with the contract payment. - d.
 In addition to all installed and existing items that associated with the contract payment, all maps must contain the following information: - 1) Cooperator Name - 2) Field numbers must be clearly labeled - 3) Section, Township, Range or coordinates - e.
 Additional maps may be added under "SUPPORTING DOCUMENTATION"